treeverse/lakeFS/design/proposals/rejected/k8s-job-hook.md

 *Job lifetime* - Once a job is created and executed in the cluster, the lakeFS server will not take ownership of the object.
 A mechanism should be in place to clean up all jobs lakeFS applied and completed (successfully or not).
 [Automatic Clean-up for Finished Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/) capability is currently found on Kubernetes 1.23 (which we don’t have yet on AWS for example) which can help with that.

+### Decision

+No changes to lakeFS itself required to enable the above, and we will keep it external.
+Stash the proposal under rejected.